 Permethrin Applied to Tents

 Permethrin can be safely applied to synthetic fabrics including mosquito netting (as evidenced by Sea-to-Summit mosquito net shelters and head nets) unlike DEET which literally melts plastic and synthetics, including gore-tex and waterproof laminates.
-Published research has shown that occupants sleeping in tents sprayed with Permethrin experience 85-95 fewer mosquito bites, lending credibility to the claim that spraying tents with Permethrin can increase camper comfort as well as decrease insect-born diseases like Lyme Disease.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+Published research has shown that occupants sleeping in tents sprayed with Permethrin experience 85-95 fewer mosquito bites, lending credibility to the claim that spraying tents with Permethrin can increase camper comfort as well as decrease insect-born diseases like Lyme Disease.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.